microsoft/onnxruntime/docs/tutorials/mobile/pose-detection.md

 ### Build an Android application

-Load the android application into Android Developer Studio.
+Load the Android application into Android Developer Studio.

 You see the main inference code in [ObjectDetector.kt](https://github.com/microsoft/onnxruntime-inference-examples/blob/main/mobile/examples/object_detection/android/app/src/main/java/ai/onnxruntime/example/objectdetection/ObjectDetector.kt).
 It's as simple as loading the image image into byte array, and running it through the model with ONNX Runtime to get the original image with boxes.